 Expected cultural and environmental benefits

-- Promote Quandamooka culture, environmental and Native Title aspirations
+- Promotion of Quandamooka culture, environmental and Native Title aspirations

-- Promote existing and new businesses ventures that respectfully and sustainably draw on the island's environmental and cultural strengths
+- Promotion of existing and new businesses ventures that respectfully and sustainably draw on the island's environmental and cultural strengths.

 Project achievements to date